-Remark 2.14: The access to an array is not checked for violation of the array bounds.
+Remark 3.14: The access to an array is not checked for violation of the array bounds.
 Neither the compiler, nor the runtime environment can detect violations.
 Accessing elements that lie outside the declared region can crash your program, or manipulate other data of your program unintentionally.
-The typical error message in the first case is a Segmentation Fault resulting from the attempt to access a memory segment that is not belonging to your program, which is detected by the memory management facilities of the operating system.
+The typical error message in the first of these two cases is a Segmentation Fault, resulting from the attempt to access a memory segment that is not belonging to your program, which is detected by the memory management facilities of the operating system.

 '''

-Example 2.15: We declare a vector a \in \mathbb{R}^4: double a [4]; It consists of four values a [0], a [1], a [2] and a [3].
+Example 3.15: We declare a vector a \in \mathbb{R}^4:

 '''

+'''

+double a[4];

+'''

+It consists of four values a [0], a [1], a [2] and a [3].

 The same scheme allows to declare n-dimensional arrays.
 A two-dimensional array can be declared using 2 brackets, a three-dimensional with three brackets and so on.
 The array data is arranged with the elements of the right most index next to each other in the memory.
-E.g. the element x[i][j] comes right before x[i][j+1].
+That means the element $\mathbf{x}[i][j]$ resides right before $\mathbf{x}[i][j+1]$.

-Remark 2.16: This is a difference to Fortran where the data is arranged the with regard to left-most index.
+Remark 3.16: This is a difference to Fortran where the data is arranged the with regard to left-most index.